leanprover-community/batteries/README.md

 # Contributing

+Every pull request should have exactly one of the status labels `awaiting-review`, `awaiting-author` or `WIP` (in progress).
+To change the status label of a PR, add a comment containing one of these options and _nothing else_.
+This will remove the previous label and replace it by the requested status label.

-The easiest way to contribute is to find a missing proof and complete it.
+One of the easiest ways to contribute is to find a missing proof and complete it.
 The `proof_wanted` declaration documents statements that have been identified as being useful, but that have not yet been proven.